 So practice social distancing and let everyone get their own supplies to avoid sharing.
 Or better yet, stay indoors until the risk lowers significantly.

 Contraction of COVID-19 through cross-contamination is very much possible.
 So it is always best to stay a step ahead and sanitize everything rather than assuming the safety of objects.
 From doorknobs and kitchen counters to all of your cannabis gear especially ones that you use regularly should be sanitized religiously.

 Clean up all your grinders, water pipes, bongs, and other washable accessories with EPA registered cleaning agents only.
 Do not rely on home remedies like lemon and vinegar for cleaning as they are not effective against SARS-CoV-2.

 Along with keeping all your frequently touched objects disinfected, make sure to do the same with your hands.
 Remember to clean your hands properly before and after you start consuming marijuana.
 Irrespective of your location, company of people, and delivery method, hand wash with soap and water is necessary.

 If not soap, use a sanitizer with at least 60 percent alcohol.
 All these measures are to be followed diligently to stay safe and protected against COVID-19.

 With deliveries getting safer and more convenient, people are preferring doorstep deliveries to maintain minimal contact.
-Almost every dispensary and online stores are offering safe ways of deliveries.
+Almost every dispensary and online store are offering safe ways of delivery.
 But even though this method of buying keeps you from going outside, you must ensure that all safety protocols are followed.

 Make sure that the delivery executive is wearing all the necessary protective gear and at least six feet away from you.
 Prefer cashless transactions as money can transfer the virus from an infected to a healthy person.
 You could also ask the delivery person to leave the order outside your door.
 In such a case, remember to stay in constant contact with the location of the executive to avoid confusion.